separovichabel/abel-santos/assembleia-batista/LondonBaptistConfession.md

 **[5]** Rom.
 6:4

 ### Paragraph 2
-Those who do actually profess repentance towards God, faith in, and obedience to, our Lord Jesus Christ, are the only proper subjects of this ordinance.
-6
+Those who do actually profess repentance towards God, faith in, and obedience to, our Lord Jesus Christ, are the only proper subjects of this ordinance. **[6]**

 **[6]** Mark 16:16; Acts 8:36,37, 2:41, 8:12, 18:8

 ### Paragraph 3
-The outward element to be used in this ordinance is water, wherein the party is to be bapzed, in the name of the Father, and of the Son, and of the Holy Spirit. **[7]**Ma.
+The outward element to be used in this ordinance is water, wherein the party is to be bapzed, in the name of the Father, and of the Son, and of the Holy Spirit. **[7]**

+**[7]** Ma.
 28:19, 20; Acts 8:38

 ### Paragraph 4
-Immersion, or dipping of the person in water, is necessary to the due administraon of this ordinance. **[8]**Ma.
+Immersion, or dipping of the person in water, is necessary to the due administraon of this ordinance. **[8]**

+**[8]** Ma.
 3:16; John 3:23

 ## CHAPTER 30 - OF THE LORD'S SUPPER <a id="30"></a>

 ### Paragraph 1
-The supper of the Lord Jesus was instuted by him the same night wherein he was betrayed, to be observed in his churches, unto the end of the world, for the perpetual remembrance, and showing to all the world the sacrifice of himself in his death, 1 confirmaon of the faith of believers in all the benefits thereof, their spiritual nourishment, and growth in him, their further engagement in, and to all dues which they owe to him; and to be a bond and pledge of their communion with him, and with each other.
-2
+The supper of the Lord Jesus was instuted by him the same night wherein he was betrayed, to be observed in his churches, unto the end of the world, for the perpetual remembrance, and showing to all the world the sacrifice of himself in his death, **[1]** confirmaon of the faith of believers in all the benefits thereof, their spiritual nourishment, and growth in him, their further engagement in, and to all dues which they owe to him; and to be a bond and pledge of their communion with him, and with each other. **[2]**

 **[1]** 1 Cor.
 11:23-26